 - Images and Graphics: provide concise text alternatives for images and graphics and longer descriptions for charts and graphs

 - Paper Selection: matte surfaces are better than glossy

 Now that your promo kit is assembled, you should decide what information you want to publicize and when.
-You don’t want to start promoting your show too early because you might 1) run out of content, and 2) Become irrelevant to present day news/activities.
-Starting to advertise and promote between 6 and 3 months to your performance is ideal, though this timeline will depend heavily on the size of your performance.
+It is recommended to advertise and promote between 3 to 6 months in advance of your performance.
+This timeline will depend heavily on the size and context of your performance.
+For instance, some Festivals don't announce their programming until a month or two before opening; however, it's important to have all your materials ready by the time the festival announcement drops.
 Some things to keep in mind when promoting your show:

 - Start off slow.
 Don’t bombard people with information.
 Ease into your promotional campaign; the closer you get to the performance, the more information you can start distributing you will have, by this time, built up your buzz organically.